Dambach-la-Ville

 It lies northwest of Sélestat, on the eastern slopes of the Vosges mountains.

 Dambach-la-Ville is known for its quality wines.

 History

 The village was first recorded in 1125 as Tambacum.
 In the thirteenth century, the Bishop of Strasbourg, Berthold I of Teck, made Dambach annex two local villages, Altenwiller and Oberkirch.
 The Chapelle of Saint-Sébastien is located in what used to be Oberkirch.

-Demography
+Population

 Twin towns

 Dambach-la-Ville is twinned with: